stuboydl/docs/site/jbase/files/copy/README.md

 > On Windows, confusion can occur when running in the *sh* or *msh* [emulation mode](./../../jshell/README.md) of the jSHELL.
 Rather than the expected record copy, COPY will invoke the Windows file copy command when used in either of these modes.
 The JCOPY command can be used to ensure that the record copy is invoked regardless of jSHELL emulation mode.

-The Alternate Syntax is useful when a single command line is required to do the copy.

-When copying from a hashed file to a directory type file, most illegal characters in the item IDs will automatically be converted.
+> When copying from a hashed file to a directory type file, most illegal characters in the item IDs will automatically be converted.
 For example, on Linux, if an ID was ABC/DEF, the slash is illegal in a filename and will be converted on the fly to ABC]2fDEF.
 Unfortunately, this is not the case for empty string (null) item IDs. jBase COPY will simply halt in the middle of a copy with a meaningless message that requires user intervention.
 Warning - attempting to script this will provide hours of frustration and hair pulling.

+The Alternate Syntax is useful when a single command line is required to do the copy.

 ### Examples